 - The new Peabody Motor Development Chart provides the examiner with a convenient reference for the motor skills measured by the PDMS-2 and the ages at which 50% of the normative sample performed the skill.
 Each of the subtests is represented along with numerous illustrations of children demonstrating the behaviors described in the text.

-Complete PDMS-2 Kit includes: Examiner's Manual, Guide to Item Administration, 25 Profile/Summary Forms, 25 Examiner Record Booklets, a Peabody Motor Activities Program Manual, a Black and White Peabody Motor Development Chart, and manipulatives, all in a sturdy storage box.
+Complete PDMS-2 Kit includes: Examiner's Manual, 25 Profile/Summary Forms, 25 Examiner Record Booklets, Guide to Item Administration, Peabody Motor Activities Program, Black & White 38x26 Peabody Motor Development Chart, 25 Black & White 8.5x11 Peabody Motor Development Parent Charts, and PDMS-2 Manipulatives, all in a sturdy storage box. (©2000) Enlarged Image

 Also available separately:

 ORDER OUR MONEY-SAVING COMBOS!